OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

     /** Constructs SecureSecretKey instance out of a copy of the provided key bytes.
       * The caller is responsible of clearing the key array provided as input.
-      * The internal copy of the key can be claered by calling the destroy() method.
+      * The internal copy of the key can be cleared by calling the destroy() method.
       */
     public SecureSecretKey(final byte[] key, final String algorithm) {
         this.key = key.clone();